RLIndia/rgdeploy-uh/Rgproject-onboarding/QA/README.md

 ## Introduction

 Welcome to the RLCatalyst Research Gateway Project Account onboarding.
-This guide is designed to provide documentation for users who will be onboarding a new project account on the Research Gateway product.
+This guide provides documentation for onboarding a new project account on the Research Gateway product.

-## 1. VPC Association & Resources Creation
+## Step-1.
+VPC Association & Resources Creation

 ### Pre-requisites: